Patrisse Cullors

 Over the last two decades, Cullors’ art and performances have been featured at cultural institutions across the globe, to include The Broad, The Geffen Contemporary at MOCA, LTD Gallery, Crystal Bridges Museum, The Fowler Museum, Frieze LA, The Hammer Museum, Vashon Center for the Arts, Langston Hughes Performing Arts Center, and Southern Guild.
 Her work also will be featured as part of a major exhibition at LACMA during fall 2024.

-In June, Cullors’ first show as a solo artist — “Between the Warp and Weft: Weaving Shields of Strength and Spirituality” — will debut at Charlie James Gallery in downtown Los Angeles.
-Following her inclusion at the Fowler Museum of UCLA’s major exhibition exploring Yoruba sacred arts from Africa and beyond, “Between the Warp and Weft” is a deep and resonant exploration of Yoruba culture and the Ifá tradition of which Cullors is a practitioner.
+Following her inclusion at the Fowler Museum of UCLA’s major exhibition exploring Yoruba sacred arts from Africa and beyond, “Between the Warp and Weft”, Cullors’s first solo with the gallery, is a deep and resonant exploration of Yoruba culture and the Ifá tradition of which Cullors is a practitioner.
 Many of the works center around the sword of Oya, the fierce Orisha of transformation and Cullors’ own spiritual guardian, whose machete is embraced as a spiritual emblem of power, protection, and divine justice.
 Here, Oya sword transcends its historical significance to address the pressing narrative of our times — the need for protection and reverence for Black women.

 “A lot of the work that I’ve done has been around the trauma of being Black in America, and also our resilience,” she explains.
 “We don’t have the cultural right to protect ourselves — there’s a concept of protection, but that only extends to whiteness and white bodies.
 Right now, Black people can’t protect themselves.
 But what if we create spiritual objects of protection?”